- The Danger of Air Pollution

 This article will answer questions such as: What are some examples of air pollutants?
 What causes these types of emissions to happen?
 How do we know that air pollution is harmful to us?
 And lastly, what can I do to help reduce my exposure to these toxic substances?

-Corruption can cause lung cancer and other respiratory diseases and asthma, whether from industrial emissions or car exhaust.
+Air pollution can cause lung cancer, respiratory diseases, and asthma, whether from industrial emissions or car exhaust.
 It affects not only adults but children too.
-Children are more susceptible to air pollution because their lungs are still developing, and they breathe faster than adults do.
+Children are more susceptible to air pollution because their lungs are still developing, breathing faster than adults do.

 The causes of air pollution have ramifications for humans and animals alike.
 It can cause asthma, heart disease, lung cancer, and other respiratory diseases.”
 “When there are high levels of particle matter in the air, we have an increased risk for stroke or heart attack.
 A recent study found that women who live within 500 meters of heavy traffic areas were more likely to develop breast cancer than those living farther away.